bsamek/evergreen-wiki/Parameterized-Builds.md

 ### Get Parameters for a Specific Patch

+If parameters are defined, they can be seen in the Patch Parameters modal in the patch metadata section.
+Note that this will only include **user-defined** parameters, i.e. parameters defined in the project configuration will not be displayed (even if parameter defaults have been modified in the project YAML for this patch).
+They can also be viewed from the Reconfigure Tasks/Variants Parameters tab (although they will not be modifiable once the patch is scheduled).

 If using rest routes to view your patch, parameters will now be included in this document.
-This will only include **user-defined** parameters, i.e. parameters defined in the project configuration will not be displayed (even if parameter defaults have been modified in the project YAML for this patch).
-User-defined variables can also be seen from the patch page, and in the Reconfigure Tasks/Variants Parameters tab (although they will not be modifiable once the patch is scheduled).

 ## Q&A